-Date o of the Meeting 15 th January 2018 Meeti ng Proceedings Rec orded by Pamela Tashobya, Segawa Samuel Subjec ct of the Meeting Meeting with Gulu district administrative administrative officer, District Water officer(Note of the Development Officer and District head Environment Officer), Assistant Town Community development officers, National w NO), District, Community lth specialist, District Clerk, Land supervisor, Item Summary of proce edings What are the current land acquisition challenges in this area?
-Land is held for purposes of prestige so it's difficult to convince the communities to be resettled involuntarily.
-The communities also have cultural and spiritual ties to their land (since they bury their dead there.
-Land particularly in Gulu is expensive to acquire so communities are hesitant and reluctant to give up their land High expectation from the communities Resistance from communities How are conflicts especially those concerning land resolved?
-Land related conflicts are through mediation with the help of cultural leaders, local couleaders together with the district leadership. communities in the Yes, there vulners headed household of communities do exist in the project area? are project area?
-What makes them vulnerable able people like the old, sick and infirm, with s. nerable are also squatters especially in urban a dows, orphans and child solving land confli Use local leaders in Intensify sensitizat Map those who environment How these groups a.
+Date o of the Meeting 15 th January 2018 Meeting Proceedings Recorded by Pamela Segawa Sar Pamela Tashobya, Segawa Samuel Subject of the Meeting Meeting with Gulu district administrative technical team (Chi administrative officer, District Water officer(WO), District, Communi Development Officer and District health specialist, District Environme Officer), Assistant Town Clerk, Land supervisor, Communi development officers, National water area manager.
+Item Summary of proceedings Land is held be resettle The commitheir dead Land participant to refluct and the result of the results of the resu ent land acquisition challenges in this area?
+If for purposes of prestige so it's difficult to convide involuntarily.
+In the also have cultural and spiritual ties to the there.
+In the cultural and spiritual ties to the cultural in Gulu is expensive to acquire so communities to give up their land itation from the communities In the communities in the communities in the communities in the communities in the communities in the communities in the communities in the communities in the communities in this area? ir land (since they bury How are conflicts especially those concerning land resolved?
+Land related conflicts are through mediation with the help of cultural leaders, local co leaders together with the district leadership. ural leaders, local council communities in the Yes, there vulneral households. of communities do exist in the project area?
+As e project area?
+What makes them vulnerable? ble people like the old, sick and infirm, widows, one need to be are also squatters especially in urban are orphans and child headed Suggest workable solving land conflict Use local leaders in Intensify sensitizat Map those who environment How these groups a.
 Employ them a recommendation to be adapted in to the currects, improving the lives of vulnerable groups?
 In mediation (Rwot).
-It is is is is in before project commences are too vulnerable to be relocated and care can be profitably involved in the project?
-It is is casual laborers.
-In with business skills in order to sustainably taken n't easily cope in a new What are some of the feasible resettlement alternatives? a.
-Land for cash b.
-Land for land Who is in charge of Senior land officer f resettlement and land acquisition?
+It is is before project commences are too vulnerable to be relocated and cand can be profitably involved in the project?
+It is casual laborers.
+In with business skills in order to sustainably takes ent project in relation to a.
+Land for cashb.
+Land for land the feasible resettlement alternatives?
+Who is in charge of Senior land officer of resettlement and land acquisition?